hermetique/edsger/README.md

 n odd? == n 1 - even?
 ```

-Quote by wrapping code in square brackets:
+Quote with square brackets:
 ```bash
 do [1 +]
 # [3 0 0 0 1 32]
 ```

-Unquote using the function application operator `.`:
+Unquote with function application operator `.`:
 ```bash
 do 1 [1 +] .
 # 2